ArtosSystems/docs-legacy/source/includes/_SDKs.md

 As we begin to add more high level SDKs, this will be the place to find them.

 <aside class="notice">
 As of now, this section is a placeholder.
-As we update our products to include SDKs for developers, we will place them in this section.
+As we update our products to include SDKs for developers, we will place them in this section.<br/ >
 <iframe src="https://giphy.com/embed/ToMjGpjwk1MxyYRcQnK" width="480" height="283" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/shiba-inu-moon-pls-hello-trampoline-ToMjGpjwk1MxyYRcQnK">via GIPHY</a></p>
 </aside>